Guy Molloy: National teams

-Molloy served as an assistant coach with the Australian Opals from 1989–1994.
+Molloy served as an assistant coach with the Australian Opals from 1989 to 1994.
 During this time, he was on board during both the 1990 and 1994 FIBA World Championship tournaments.

 In 2009, Molloy was appointed head coach of the Australia U-17 men's team, leading into the inaugural FIBA Under-17 World Championship in 2010.
-Following Australia's sixth place finish in 2010, Molloy was reappointed leading into the next tournament in 2012.
+Following Australia's sixth-place finish in 2010, Molloy was reappointed leading into the next tournament in 2012.
 Here, Molloy coached a Dante Exum-led team to a silver medal.

 In 2017, Molloy was appointed as assistant coach to Kennedy Kereama with the New Zealand Tall Ferns, leading into the 2017 FIBA Asia Women's Cup.
 In 2018, he was promoted to head coach of the Tall Ferns.
 He led the Tall Ferns to the bronze medal at the 2018 Commonwealth Games.
+He parted ways with the Tall Ferns in March 2024 after six years as head coach.